danielefavi/md-to-pdf-cli/README.md

 Convert Markdown files to beautifully styled PDFs — with syntax highlighting, math rendering, and GitHub Flavored Markdown support.

+**Built for AI agents** — this tool is tested and optimized for use by LLMs and AI coding agents.
+See the [Technical Reference for AI Agents](#technical-reference-for-ai-agents) section for structured integration details.

 ## Install

 ```bash